Night of the Scarecrow

-Night of the Scarecrow is a 1995 American horror film directed by Jeff Burr.
+Night of the Scarecrow is a 1995 American supernatural slasher film directed by Jeff Burr, and starring Elizabeth Barondes, John Mese, Stephen Root, Bruce Glover, Dirk Blocker, John Hawkes, Gary Lockwood, and Martine Beswick.
+Its plot focuses on a small farming community where the spirit of a warlock is unleashed and possesses a scarecrow.

+The film premiered at the Fantasy Filmfest in Berlin in August 1995, before premiering on home video in the United States through Republic Pictures in January 1996.

 Plot

 After a devastating drought, townsfolk make a deal with a warlock that he has complete immunity in exchange for a bountiful harvest.
 At first all is well but the warlock eventually corrupts the townsfolk with hedonism.
-When mayor Silas Goodman's own daughter is seduced, Silas has had enough and plans with the uncorrupted townsfolk to dispose of the warlock for good.
+When Mayor Silas Goodman's own daughter is seduced, Silas has had enough and plans with the uncorrupted townsfolk to dispose of the warlock for good.
 After stealing the warlock's magic book, the mayor and townsfolk drug the warlock and crucify him until he succumbs.
 The townsfolk burn his corpse and put the charred bones in a coffin.
 They put a charm on the coffin to make the cornfield forever bountiful, and bury it under the cornfield.
 Silas marks a page in the spell book showing how to destroy the warlock, as a precaution should his spirit ever be released, and creates an edict that all his descendants must erect a scarecrow as a reminder of the warlock.

 In the modern day, Silas' descendant Mayor Goodman decides to build a mall on the cornfield.
 Two drunken workers driving the bulldozer at night accidentally break the stone coffin, releasing the spirit of the warlock which then possesses the scarecrow.
 The Scarecrow goes on a killing spree to retrieve his magic book, to regain his body and exact revenge on the town.
 The pastor reveals the story of the town to his niece Claire Goodman and her boyfriend before being killed by the Scarecrow.
 The Scarecrow kills the mayor and his wife when they refuse to divulge the whereabouts of the magic book.
 Sheriff Goodman comforts Claire and reveals that all first born of the Goodman family are given the magic book and told that if anything happens to him, his family should look for it in the attic as it contains something extremely important.
 They find the magic book.

 The Sheriff defends his family and enables Claire and her boyfriend to escape before being killed.
 The book reveals that the only way to destroy the scarecrow is to destroy the warlock's bones.
 At first they try to use acid to dissolve the bones but the boyfriend spills the acid.
-Clare finally defeats the scarecrow by pulverizing the bones under a rock crusher.
+Claire finally defeats the scarecrow by pulverizing the bones under a rock crusher.